 [Read more about Ankle joint anatomy]

-Patient may present with pain and swelling which may be accompanied by limp.
-The onset is insiduous and initially the pain may be ignored or treated by over the counter medication.
+The patient may present with pain and swelling which may be accompanied by limp.
+The onset is insidious and initially the pain may be ignored or treated by over the counter medication.
 The patient may seek consultation as the symptoms advance.

 On examination, there would be swelling in the joint as marked by fullness around the malleoli and tendo-Achilles insertion.